sdiehl/stephendiehl.com/posts/haskell_2016.md

 There is still some active debate interplay of types, laws, and documentation.
 Although the overall state of library documentation has gotten uniformly better over the last year.
-It is certainly a lot better than many years ago when understanding any bit of Haskell code was more a test of one's academic library skills than programming.
+It certainly is lot better than seven years ago when understanding any bit of Haskell code was more a test of one's academic library skills than programming.